rssnyder/discord-stock-ticker/README.md

-  "ticker": "pfg",                                  # string: symbol for the stock from yahoo finance "name": "2) PFG",                                 # string/OPTIONAL: overwrites display name of bot "color": true,                                    # bool/OPTIONAL: requires nickname "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows "currency": "aud",                                # string/OPTIONAL: alternative curreny "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "nickname": true,                                 # bool/OPTIONAL: display information in nickname vs activity
+  "ticker": "pfg",                                  # string: symbol for the stock from yahoo finance "name": "2) PFG",                                 # string/OPTIONAL: overwrites display name of bot "color": true,                                    # bool/OPTIONAL: requires nickname "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows.
+Set to " " to disable arrows.
+  "currency": "aud",                                # string/OPTIONAL: alternative curreny
+  "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section "nickname": true,                                 # bool/OPTIONAL: display information in nickname vs activity